BLOG

 The financial impact of advisory latency is rarely captured in standard P&L statements because it manifests as opportunity cost rather than direct expense.
 To quantify this, firms must adopt the Cost of Delay (CoD) framework.

 CoD quantifies the economic value forfeited by delaying a decision or action.
 It makes the trade-off between speed and value explicit.
-The calculation is straightforward yet devastating:
+The calculation is clear yet devastating:

 Cost of Delay = Value Lost per Time Unit × Duration of Delay